lucianpls/mod_fillin/README.md

 ## Directives in the SourceConfig only
 **ETagSeed base32_value**
 A 64bit number formatted as a 13 base32 digits [0-9a-v].
-In the input file, this exact value will be recognized as the missing tile, in addition to the HTTP NOT AVAILABLE (404) response.
+In the input file, this exact value will be recognized as the missing tile, in addition to the HTTP NOT AVAILABLE (404) response

 ## Directives in the output configuration only